Agenda, Semester Week 1#

 Key Terms#

 The logical operators “and” \(\land\), “or” \(\lor\), and “implies” \(\Rightarrow\).
 Logical equivalence and biimplication \(\Leftrightarrow\).
-Truth value and truth table.
-Tautology \(\mathbf T\) and contradiction/falsehood \(\mathbf F\).
+Truth values and truth tables.
+Tautologies \(\mathbf T\) and contradictions/falsehoods \(\mathbf F\).
 Rules for propositional logic.
-Proof by contradiction.
-Proof by contrapositive.
+Proof by contradiction and proof by contrapositive.

 Preparation and Syllabus#